-1 Nature of Industry Real Estate Business; Manufacturing of Polyester Staple Fibre; Textile Retail Business.
-2 Date or expected date of commencement of commercial Production Not Applicable (The Company is an existing company) 3 In case of new companies, expected date of commencement of activities as per project approved by financial institutions appearing in the prospectus Not Applicable 4 Financial performance based on given indicators Particulars (In ₹ crores) Financial years 2019-20 2018-19 2017-18 Total Revenue 1944.66 4470.86 2744.00 Profit After Tax 327.87 1229.98 34.41 5 Foreign investments or Collaborators, if any Nil
+1 Nature of Industry Real Estate Business; Manufacturing of Polyester Staple Fibre; Textile Retail Business 2 Date or expected date of commencement of commercial Production Not Applicable (The Company is an existing company) any) 3 In case of new companies, expected date of commencement of activities as per project approved by financial institutions appearing in the prospectus 4 Financial performance based on given indicators Particulars (In Rs. crores) Financial years 2020-21 2019-20 2018-19 Total Revenue 1225.71 1944.66 4470.86 Profit After Tax (469) 327.87 1229.98 5 Foreign investments or Collaborators, if any Nil

 II.
-INFORMATION ABOUT THE MANAGING DIRECTOR
+INFORMATION ABOUT THE MANAGER